ZJU-SPAIL/pipa/doc/quick-start_zh_cn.md

 ?
 Whether to use perf-annotate?
 No
 ?
 Do you want to use perf-stat or emon? perf-stat
 ?
 What's count deltas of perf-stat?
 (Default: 1000 milliseconds) 1000 ?
-What's the event of perf-stat? cycles,instructions,branch-misses,L1-dcache-load-misses,L1-icache-load-misses ?
+What's the event of perf-stat? cycles,instructions
+?
 Whether to use taskset?
 Yes
 ?
 Which cores do you want to use?
 (Default: 0-47) 0-47 ?
 What's the command of workload? perf bench futex hash